-If you have reclaimed tax credits and are receiving payments, we will tell you if we are recovering historic debts from your ongoing award.
-You will only be able to dispute the overpayment in the 3 months after you received the final decision notice relating to your previous award.
-Read page 12 'Paying back an overpayment'.
+If you reclaim tax credits and receive payments, we'll tell you if we are recovering historic debts from your ongoing award.
+You'll only be able to dispute the overpayment in the 3 months after you received the final decision notice relating to your previous award.
+Read page 13 'Paying back an overpayment'.

-Example 5 You receive your tax credits renewal pack on 21 May 2015 which requires you to confirm family details and income for the previous 12 months ending in April 2015.
-You check your household details and decide you have no changes to report.
-We send out a final decision notice on 15 August 2015.
-The letter shows you have been overpaid tax credits because your eldest child left school in September 2014 though your award was only changed in January 2015.
+You receive your tax credits renewal pack on 21 May 2017 which requires you to confirm family circumstances and income for the previous 12 months ending 5 April 2017.
+You check your household details and decide you've no changes to report.
+We then send out a final decision notice on 15 August 2017.
+This shows you have been overpaid tax credits because your eldest child left school in September 2016 though your award was only changed in January 2017.

-You do not notice the information about the overpayment until December 2015 when you realise your monthly tax credits payments are being reduced to automatically pay it back.
-You agree there has been an overpayment but believe you should not have to pay it back because you told HM Revenue & Customs about your daughter leaving school in September 2014 and we did not change your award until January 2015.
-You have 3 months to dispute the overpayment from 15 August 2015.
-This means that you need to send us your dispute against the overpayment by 15 November 2015.
-As you are now out of time you cannot dispute the overpayment unless you can show there are exceptional circumstances for missing the deadline, such as being in hospital.
+You don't notice the information about the overpayment until December 2017 when you realise your monthly tax credits payments are being reduced to pay it back.
+You agree there's been an overpayment but believe you shouldn't have to pay it back because you told HMRC about your daughter leaving school in September 2016 and we didn't change your award until January 2017.
+You had 3 months to dispute the overpayment from 15 August 2017, when we sent the final decision notice.
+This means that you needed to dispute the overpayment by 15 November 2017.

+As you're now out of time you can't dispute the overpayment unless you can show there are exceptional circumstances for missing the deadline, such as being in hospital.